AZIZELOMARIMO/Medication-Box-Recognition-API-Using-Computer-Vision-and-OCR/README.md

 Recognizing a medication from an image of its box or packaging can be highly useful in digital healthcare  applications.
 Such recognition is challenging because it may involve visual similarity between products, varying  image quality, and multilingual text appearing on packaging, especially in Arabic and French.

 # 1. Importation des bibliothèques
--from fastapi import FastAPI, File, UploadFile
++from fastapi import FastAPI, File, UploadFile
--import easyocr
++import easyocr
--import pandas as pd
++import pandas as pd
--import re
++import re
--import numpy as np
++import numpy as np
--from PIL import Image
++from PIL import Image
--import io
++import io
--from rapidfuzz import fuzz
++from rapidfuzz import fuzz

 # 2. Création de l'API